temporalio/documentation/docs/security/how-to-configure-mtls.md

 ---
-id: what-is-mtls-encryption
+id: how-to-configure-mtls
-title: What is mTLS Encryption?
+title: Configuring mTLS Encryption
-sidebar_label: What is mTLS Encryption?
+sidebar_label: Configuring mTLS Encryption
 ---

 ## Overview

 Mutual Transport Layer Security (mTLS) is a method of encrypting network traffic between services within a Temporal Cluster, or between application processes and a Cluster.

-Like TLS, self-signed or properly minted certificates can be used for authenticating users.

-## Configuration

 Mutual TLS can be enabled in Temporal’s TLS configuration.
 This configuration can be passed along through WithConfig or WithConfigLoader.